-Visit our web site at www.ci.el-cajon.ca.us and click on "Housing Information" to download the CDBG RFP in PDF format.
+Visit our web site at www.ci.el-cajon.ca.us and click on "Housing Information" under Quick Links to download the CDBG RFP in PDF format.
 To receive a copy of the proposal and instructions in Word format, email or call a member of our team:

-Tracie Barr, Administrative Secretary, (619) 441-1775, tbarr@ci.el-cajon.ca.us Patty Hamilton, Secretary, (619) 441-1709, phamilto@ci.el-cajon.ca.us Xavier Velasco, Sr. Management Analyst, (619) 441-1786, xvelasco@ci.el-cajon.ca.us
+Patty Hamilton, Secretary, (619) 441-1709, phamilto@ci.el-cajon.ca.us Jamie Kasvikis, Senior Management Analyst, (619) 441-1786, jkasviki@ci.el-cajon.ca.us.